samvera/hyrax/Valkyrie_README.md

 * Update config/initializers/riiif.rb
   * set `Riiif::Image.file_resolver = Hyrax::Riiif::ValkyrieFileResolver.new`
   * Remove the `Riiif::Image.file_resolver.id_to_uri = lambda do |id| ... end `
+* There have been changes to the solr document schema, so all documents will need to be reindexed

 ## TODO: